ricardo-jorge-lopes-lab-res/biodiv_museum_course/index.md

   image: /assets/images/hero.jpg
   image_description: “course banner"
   caption: “registrations closed"
-author_profile: true

-footer:
-  text: "© 2025 · all rights reserved ·"
 ---

-🌿 **Welcome to the Museum Techniques in the 21st Century!** 🌿

 Already at its 7th edition, this is an advanced PhD intensive course on the innovative uses of museum’s resources for vertebrate’s research.
 By the end of this course students will have an updated overview of the potential of museum collections for biodiversity research.